 Well the answer is simple, really.
 The way we celebrate that jolly season is effusive, full and sumptuous, but its roots are in the 1840s.
 Before that, it was hardly celebrated – at least not in the way we celebrate it today.
 Easter was the big Christian festival, a festival of grief followed swiftly by a parallel festival of joy as the Saviour first dies then rises again on the third day.
 The Bible isn’t clear about the time of Jesus’ birth but it is about the season of rebirth is: it’s the time when all nature wakes from the death of winter.
 At least in the northern hemisphere.

-Over the centuries the idea of Christmas developed to a point where it became a twelve day festival, starting on Christmas day, moving on to the second day of Christmas – St Stephen’s day (Boxing Day) – and culminating on Twelfth Night.
-In Elizabethan England Twelfth Night was the occasion for theatrical performances at the royal court.
-It’s matter of convention that Shakespeare wrote his wonderful play, Twelfth Night, for the last night of the Christmas season.
+Over the centuries the idea of Christmas developed to a point where it became a twelve-day festival, starting on Christmas day, moving on to the second day of Christmas – St Stephen’s day (Boxing Day) – and culminating on the Twelfth Night.
+In Elizabethan England, Twelfth Night was the occasion for theatrical performances at the royal court.
+It’s a matter of convention that Shakespeare wrote his wonderful play, Twelfth Night, for the last night of the Christmas season.
 It’s a practical, unimaginative title, and has nothing to do with Christmas, referring only to the time for which its performance was intended.

 Shakespeare does give us one description of Christmas however, on the frozen battlements of Elsinore in Hamlet: